-Fair or not, behavior that sets an individual apart from the local norms also reflects poorly on others from the same background.
+Fair or not, behavior that sets an individual apart from the local norms also reflects poorly on others from the same background as the offender.
 The pejorative term “ugly American,” with which many travelers are unfortunately familiar, grew out of perceptions of arrogant behavior by Americans abroad.
 Not all Americans deserve it but many are labeled with it regardless.

-The take-away is this: If you travel to another culture, do your research.
+The take-away is this: If you travel to another country with a different culture than yours, do your research.
 Find out what is accepted behavior with regard to dress, behavior, tipping, and other facets of everyday life.
 If you are staying at a hotel, ask the desk clerk or concierge.
 Using Airbnb?
 Ask your host.
 Dining at a restaurant?
 Ask the manager.
 But ASK, then be prepared to fit in.

 Or, American or otherwise, be prepared to be labeled “ugly.”